 Incentive Theory

-21. Reduced desire to continue consuming a particular food.
+21. Determination to achieve a particular goal.